nairyasatryan/eccomerceapi/README.md

 ## Description

-This project was built with Express and MongoDB for e-commerce application for adding and saving data, products, users, etc.
+This project was built using Express and MongoDB for e-commerce application for adding and saving data, products, users, etc.